24 of the Best Gothic Horror Movies

 13. The Horror of Dracula (1958)

 Hammer and the legendary Terence Fisher are back.
-Fisher, Cushing, and Lee teamed up to create a magnificent adaptation of Bram Stoker’s novel just one year after they collaborated on The Curse of Frankenstein.
+Fisher, Cushing, and Lee collaborated to create a magnificent adaptation of Bram Stoker’s novel just one year after they collaborated on The Curse of Frankenstein.

 Christopher Lee would forever alter the horror genre with this specific and initial performance as the Count.